 In fact, the former 24-goal scorer from a few seasons ago had just one tally in his last 40 games.

-All of that was forgotten midway through the third period of Calgary's 4-1 victory over the San Jose Sharks on Wednesday night when the oft-maligned player netted the winning goal early in the third period by ripping a shot past goaltender Thomas Greiss as he went down the wing, electing to shoot on a two-on-one rush.
+Comeau, the oft-maligned player, broke a deadlock early in the third period by ripping a shot past goaltender Thomas Greiss as he went down the wing, electing to shoot on a two-on-one rush.

 Comeau's sense of relief could be felt throughout the Scotiabank Saddledome.

-Goalie Miikka Kiprusoff made a triumphant return to action after missing four weeks due to a sprained knee ligament suffered Feb.
-5. He stopped 32 shots for his 300th victory as a Flame.
+From there, Flames goalie Miikka Kiprusoff made a triumphant return to action after missing four weeks due to a sprained knee ligament suffered Feb.
+5.

 Joe Thornton replied for the Sharks (11-7-4), who had won three of four games going into the affair but have struggled since they opened the season with seven straight wins.

 NOTES: To make room for Kiprusoff's return, the Flames sent goalie Danny Taylor to the Abbotsford Heat of the American Hockey League. ...
 While Kiprusoff was injured, the Flames posted a 6-5-2 record. ...
-The Sharks have scored more than two goals in only one of their last 17 games, and that was a 5-3 loss.
-The Sharks, who have four 3-2 shootout wins in that span (shootout goals don't count in the goals-for category), scored four or more goals in all of their first five outings. ...
-With the Sharks' victory Tuesday night in Vancouver, McLellan tied Ron Wilson for the most wins in franchise history (206). ...
-Marleau went into the game needing one more goal for 400 in his career. ...
-Calgary's win marks the first time this season the Flames have surpassed the .500 mark.
+The Sharks went into the game having scored more than two goals in only one of their previous 16 games, and that was a 5-3 loss.
+The Sharks, who have four 3-2 shootout wins in that span (shootout goals don't count in the goals-for category).
+San Jose scored four or more goals in all of their first five outings. ...
+With the Sharks victory Tuesday night in Vancouver, head coach Todd McLellan tied Ron Wilson for the most wins in franchise history with 206. ...
+Marleau went into the game needing one more goal for 400 in his career.